Datasets

 covid-testing.csv 5 2,000 Simulated COVID test results with true infection status Download

-birth-weights.csv 6 944 Birth weights and maternal characteristics Download
+birth-weights.csv 6 944 Birth weights and maternal characteristics (OpenIntro births14) Download

-polling-data.csv 7 50 Real U.S. election polls with margins of error Download
+polling-data.csv 7 50 Real U.S. election polls with margins of error (FiveThirtyEight) Download

 education-spending.csv 10 50 State-level education spending and test scores Download

-wage-gap.csv 11 534 Wage data with gender, experience, education, and occupation Download
+wage-gap.csv 11 534 CPS 1985 wage data with gender, experience, education, and occupation Download

 Loading Data in R

-# Option 1: Download the CSV and load from your local machine
+# Option 1: Download the CSV and read from your local working directory

 flint <- read_csv("flint-water-lead.csv")

-# Option 2: Load directly from the companion site
+# Option 2: Read directly from this site

 Data Sources

-Datasets are a mix of real public data and carefully simulated data calibrated to published research.
-Real datasets include the Flint water study, FiveThirtyEight’s redlining analysis, the Bertrand & Mullainathan resume audit experiment, NCES education spending data, and CPS wage data.
-Simulated datasets reproduce key statistical features from published studies while making individual-level data freely available for teaching.
+The datasets are a mix of real public data and carefully simulated data calibrated to published research.
+Real datasets include the Virginia Tech Flint Water Study, FiveThirtyEight’s redlining and polling collections, the Bertrand & Mullainathan résumé audit, OpenIntro’s births14, and the CPS 1985 wage data from the AER package.
+Simulated datasets reproduce key statistical features from published studies while keeping individual-level data freely available for teaching.

-See Appendix B in the book for full source citations, variable codebooks, and notes on simulation methodology.
+See Appendix B for full source citations, variable codebooks, and simulation notes.